CloudaYolla/ArchitectingMLonAWS/README.md

 ## Overview

 The objective of this workshop is to provide a practitioner's guide to challenges of real-world ML problems, and demonstrate examples of how to tackle them on AWS Cloud.

-Aread covered:
+There is abundance of online training (online training in Coursera, Data Camp, O'Reilly Online, A Cloud Guru, Udemy), books & articles (medium, blog posts) and code (For AWS SageMaker only, there are hundreds of Sample Notebooks from every imaginable use case, ML domain).
+So how is this workshop different?
+We aim to bring together theory & practice, as well as datasets (both small ones, to try out quickly, but also large ones to demonstrate big data related challenges) for an architectural perspectives.

 - **Data Engineering:** You will explore various examples of  Data Exploration, Feature Engineering & Data Cleaning using popular frameworks on python using a Jupyter Notebook (pandas, numPy, SeaBorn etc.).
 Since these frameworks are suitable for small-datasets (KB's, to single digit GBs, or to double digit GBs in extreme cases with very strong instances), they are suitable for working on a subset of the actual datasets.
 You will also experiment with big data analytics services can be used for data engineering, explorary data analytics; and how data is carried over from the data lake storage to compute clusters using S3.
 Services covered are: Amazon Athena - a Presto/HIVE based service for Ad-HoC analytics, Glue for Data Catalog Management and S3 for Data Lake Storage.